- Practice Areas

 Georgia law mandates that all damages – or monetary compensation awards – be directly related to the deceased’s injury and resulting death.
 Damages suffered by surviving family members due to the untimely death of a parent, spouse, or child are not considered relevant or compensable.
 Under state law, there are three (3) general categories of damages which may be sought in a Georgia lawsuit that involves injuries that are fatal:

-In any Georgia wrongful death case, full value of the life of the deceased is the heavyweight claim and much more important than the estate claim.
+In any Georgia wrongful death case, the full value of the life of the deceased is the heavyweight claim and much more important than the estate claim.
 A claim for this cause of action may only be brought by a family member who is authorized under Georgia law to assert the claim under the state’s Wrongful Death Act.
 This claim for damages automatically vests with the surviving spouse, children, or parents of the deceased.
 The deceased’s estate may seek recovery for funeral expenses, medical costs, and other necessary expenses as well as pain and suffering.
 This action must be filed as a separate and distinct claim.

 Georgia’s Wrongful Death Act clearly states the sole measure of damages is the “full value of life”.
 There is little to no guidance in the statute, however, as to how to measure this.
 Consequently, over time Georgia appellate courts have determined the full value of the life of the deceased can be determined through two different components: economic and non-economic.
 The economic component includes the present value of the deceased’s future earnings and/or services that would have been realized over his or her normal life expectancy.
-The non-economic component, on the other hand includes intangible elements that are difficult to prove and instead are determined by a jury.
+The non-economic component, on the other hand, includes intangible elements that are difficult to prove and instead are determined by a jury.

-In regards to punitive damages, Georgia courts have repeatedly held that these types of damages are not recoverable in connection with a wrongful death claim because the wrongful death action itself if designed to punish negligent murder.
+In regard to punitive damages, Georgia courts have repeatedly held that these types of damages are not recoverable in connection with a wrongful death claim because the wrongful death action itself if designed to punish negligent murder.
 It would be redundant.
 There is an exception, however.
 Punitive damages may be included in the estate claim if the defendant’s conduct was malicious, intentional, or showed a callous disregard for the deceased’s well being or safety.